DiegoBiagini/HieraSurg/README.md

 And in case you have PNG files(CholecT45 dataset) use `labeler/to_jpg_folder.py`

+Take note of `annotations_path` to extract triplet and phase information from CholecT50, it is defined as `CholecT50/labels`

 ### Automatic Labeling Pipeline
 We suggest using a different environment to avoid possible conflicts.